-In the state of Indiana there are various laws regarding alcohol, the procession, distribution, licensing, permits, etc.
+In the state of Indiana there are various laws regarding alcohol, the possession, distribution, licensing, permits, etc.

-If your event is at a private residence: there are no state mandated rules.
+If your event is at a private residence- your personal home, backyard, basement, rooftop: there are no state mandated rules.

 There are no state mandated rules.
 YOU can supply your own alcohol.
 WE can serve hard alcohol, beer and wine.
 No permits or licenses are required.
 Most people hire our services to make sure underage children are not being served, drinks are made properly, and guests are not over served.

-If your event is at a rented venue, or a facility open to the public- the rules are as follows:
+If your event is at a public facility, or somewhere you have paid money to, to rent the space- the rules are as follows:

 If you want to serve hard alcohol, you must hire a state licensed caterer whom holds a 3-way license.
 They are responsible for ordering, supplying, distributing, etc.

 If you would like to serve beer, wine, champagne, wine alternatives, and malt based beverages- you have two choices.